 Pro "Cutting-edge research: Claude, Constitutional AI, and interpretability work"

 The theme that appears most consistently is the quality of coworkers.
 "Smart, humble, low-ego" shows up in review after review.
 When the bar for hiring is this high, it creates a flywheel: talented people want to work with other talented people, which makes recruiting easier, which keeps the bar high.
 It also means the interview process is famously rigorous — expect multiple technical rounds and a strong emphasis on alignment with the company's safety mission.
+To prepare, review our culture fit interview questions organized by value.

 What could be better